Combodo/iTop/readme.txt

 #675 Error when drilling down on graph/pie/table with group by on a field that can be null (this case has been excluded)
 #674 request_type:servicerequest changed into service_request - added the DB update to allow an upgrade
 #674 Fix bug  TTO / TTR computation for Service request
+#673 Could not create a physical interface with default value for the speed (+ definitive corruption of the DB for the device on which the interface is being created!)
 #670 Fix for an XSS vulnerability issue.
 #666 Add reconciliation key for Software
 #664 Could not login after upgrade of an iTop 1.x with a DB prefix
+#663 Fix for emptying a directory which contains broken symbolic links
 #661 and #662 Could not create a user request (or ?) as soon as the autocomplete feature gets active
 #660 Warning raised with ZendServer (with APC cache enabled) causing the setup to fail
 #659 Exception handling producing notices, hence causing confusion
 #657 JavaScript error when modifying UserLDAP object with Sync
+#638 Limit rack according to location for PDU
 #634 Detection of HTTPS not working with nginx (iTop always considering the current connection as being secure)
 #626 Fixed missing translation in dictionaries (Tickets: "relations", and Contacts overview / count)
+#383 support negative numbers in OQL
+     also added support for MySQL bitwise operators (&, |, ^, <<, >>) and hexadecimal numbers (up to 64-bit).

 Setup/installation fixes
 ------------------------